 Open to all undergraduate students; no prerequisites to enroll.

-- Critique the social location of all forms of information you receive from a critical lens with an understanding of the contextualization of knowledge production;
+- Critique the social location of information they receive from a critical lens

 To register during course registration, search for "Critical Perspectives" under course listing ASCI 122.

 This course will be taught online for this quarter